What is Network Access Control (NAC)?

-The NAC agent collects data on the device regarding encryption, antivirus software, patch compliance.
+The NAC agent collects data on the device regarding encryption and antivirus software.
 For Macintosh systems, NAC checks for PEAS enrollment.
-Please visit the Knowledge Base for additional information on device compliance.
+Please visit the rc.partners.org website for additional information on device compliance.

 What devices have the SecureConnector Network Access Control (NAC) agent?

 SecureConnector is already installed on most Partners standard Windows workstations and some PEAS-enrolled Macs.
 Mobile devices, such as phones or tablets, and Linux computers are exempt at this time.

 How can I tell if I have the SecureConnector Agent installed on my computer?

 Open your Applications folder and search for ForeScout SecureConnector.